Caspar Creek Surf Stats

 All swells

-This chart describes the combination of swells directed at Caspar Creek through an average June, based on 3266 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast wind and surf right at the shore so we have chosen the best grid node based on what we know about Caspar Creek.
-In this particular case the best grid node is 22 km away (14 miles).
-The rose diagram shows the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing without direction information.
+This chart illustrates the range of swells directed at Caspar Creek through a typical July and is based upon 3472 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the shore so we have chosen the best grid node based on what we know about Caspar Creek, and at Caspar Creek the best grid node is 22 km away (14 miles).
+The rose diagram describes the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but without direction information.
 Five colours show increasing wave sizes.
 The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
-These happened only 26% of the time.
-Green and yellow illustrate increasing swell sizes and highest swells greater than >3m (>10ft) are shown in red.
-In each graph, the area of any colour is proportional to how commonly that size swell was forecast.
-The diagram implies that the prevailing swell direction, shown by the longest spokes, was WNW, whereas the the dominant wind blows from the NW.
-Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Caspar Creek and out to sea.
-We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose plot.
-Because wind determines whether or not waves are good for surfing at Caspar Creek, you can load a different image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-In a typical June, swells large enough to cause clean enough to surf waves at Caspar Creek run for about 45% of the time.
+These occurred only 26% of the time.
+Green and yellow represent increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
+In each graph, the area of any colour is proportional to how frequently that size swell was forecast.
+The diagram suggests that the prevailing swell direction, shown by the longest spokes, was NW, whereas the the most common wind blows from the WNW.
+Because the wave model grid is offshore, sometimes a strong offshore wind blows largest waves away from Caspar Creek and away from the coast.
+We group these with the no surf category of the bar chart.
+To avoid confusion we don't show these in the rose graph.
+Because wind determines whether or not waves are good for surfing at Caspar Creek, you can view an alternative image that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
+Over an average July, swells large enough to cause clean enough to surf waves at Caspar Creek run for about 33% of the time.